a2ruan/analyzer_server/README.md

 4. Scalable architecture that is deployable via EC2.
 Multiple nodes can be run concurrently, and requires a load balancer.

 # Demo
+The following demo shows the webservice pulling data from a database, performing textual analysis from logs, then writing the results back to a results database.
+Finally, the results are shown graphically via a webpage for front-end users.
+Any new entries into the source database will be queued for analysis, and processed when the server is idle.
 ![](https://github.com/a2ruan/analyzer_server/blob/main/templates/images/report_demo.gif)

 # Architecture